 To be frank, any of Woolf’s major works could easily have taken up this slot on our list.
 I choose To the Lighthouse for its intensely subjective reimaging of the hero narrative – one that marks, and perhaps even precludes, Britain’s transition into a more evolved cultural consciousness.

 Heart of Darkness – Joseph Conrad

 Conrad himself was a British-Polish author, but his most studied work remains, thematically if nothing else, a uniquely British story.
 As a product of the British colonial machine himself, Conrad’s unique style of realism contributed to bringing British literature out of the days of colonialism and into the Modern.

 Orwell’s oeuvre still works as a stern reminder that Britain is not, and has never been, immune to the political extremism that defined global politics during his time.
 Nineteen eighty-four is particularly effective at ‘bringing home’ international issues in a painfully imminent tale of genre-bending imagination.

 Gulliver’s Travels – Jonathon Swift

 Swift was born into an Anglo-Irish family, giving him a unique perspective on the problems of British rule.
-Written only seven years after Robinson Crusoe, his deeply satirical take on the traditional traveler’s tale still stands up today as a masterpiece of cultural criticism.
-At its heart, though, Gulliver’s Travels remains a story of fantasy and adventure, and which one is not to be missed.
+Written only seven years after Robinson Crusoe, his deeply satirical take on the traditional traveller’s tale still stands up today as a masterpiece of cultural criticism.
+At its heart, though, Gulliver’s Travels remains a story of fantasy and adventure, and one is not to be missed.